Alex-F26/Arduino_Puzzle_Box/README.md

 Arduino Sketch that operates an interactive puzzle sequence involving two servos, three buttons, three LEDs and three light sensors.

-This code was paried with the Arduino Uno and components to create a puzzle box The box is a physical wooden box with slots for keys and opening doors
+This code was paried with the Arduino Uno and components to create a puzzle box.
+The box is a physical wooden box with slots for keys and opening doors

 # Pin Mapping
 - Servos: Pin 3 (Servo1) & Pin 2 (Servo2)